 I was casually reading a local news article on housing prices across the Michigan market when I noticed something odd – in every major city that I checked, the average home sale price had surpassed the average home sale price just before the housing crash/Great Recession (and it’s even higher now).

 Hmm… that’s odd.
 I knew home prices had rebounded some over the years – but to pre-housing crisis levels?
 And in a state that was absolutely decimated economically with a double-digit unemployment rate?

 So, I did some research.
 And, sure enough, the U.S. home price index showed that this was not just a one-state phenomenon – housing prices have now surpassed pre-crisis levels.
 Maybe not in every single market, but in most major markets and at a national level.

 But things are different now, right?
 Well, ummm…

 You’ll notice that the price increases are rising at a rate that was not too dissimilar from the increases just before housing bubble 1.0 burst.

-And it got me thinking back to a headline I saw recently,
+And it got me thinking back to a headline I saw a while back,

 Wells Fargo is offering mortgages with 3% down payments